 Craft beer is big business in Chicago, creates a lot of divisive opinions (IPAs are terrible, sorry), and brewing has a long history in the city.
 Strange Brews from WBEZ covers the wide world of beer in Chicago, like this episode with Ben Minkoff describing the opportunities and challenges of operating the brewery at the century-old Berghoff.
 They’ve also got some great deep dives into local beer history.
 I loved their crossover episode with Curious City.
 It delves into Schoenhofen Brewery, a Pilsen building shrouded in rumor and mystery.

 “Chicago After (and Maybe Without) the Great Fire of 1871” – Curious City

 Speaking of Curious City, it’s the grand dame of Chicago history podcasts.
 It would be remiss, and pretty shocking, to leave it off the list.
 Produced by WBEZ, Curious City tackles listener questions on all aspects of life in Chicago, from the urgent (“How Is Chicago Doing On Its Ambitious 2020 Climate Goals?”) to the more… mundane (“Where Does Your Poop Go?”)
 Pick any random episode and you’ll probably learn something new and interesting.
-I recommend the episode linked above that uses a thought experiment to make you look at the city in a different way.
+Always a go-to if you’re searching for Chicago history podcasts I recommend the episode linked above that uses a thought experiment to make you look at the city in a different way.
 Plus, it features our dear friend Tim Samuelson, Chicago’s City Historian.

 Special Thanks to Morgan Lott for her assistance with this article.